 Let's say you've added two Client Rooms.
 Your main navigation pane might then appear as the below:

-You can see that the Client's mobile number is listed here under their name (with portions blurred out in our example).
+You can see that the Client's mobile number is listed here under their name (with portions blurred out or removed in our example).

 One quick note about the number of Client Rooms that will display here on Speak's main panel: the 15 most recently active (messages sent to them or received from them) Client Rooms will display at any given time, ordered by name.
 As you engage with clients via Speak, your older conversations will drop off the main pane, but you can always access historical conversations via each client’s Speak History within their record or bring their Client Room back into view by using the magnifying glass next to the word “Client” within the Speak pane.